Skip to main content

 • stability

-The game's stability is highly inconsistent, with many users reporting severe graphical glitches that render it nearly unplayable, particularly on Linux and certain hardware configurations.
-While some players experience smooth performance with minimal issues, the prevalence of bugs and design flaws has led to significant frustration among others.
-Overall, the game's stability is a major concern, with a mixed reception depending on the user's setup.
+The game's stability is highly inconsistent, with many users reporting severe graphical glitches that render it nearly unplayable, particularly on Linux systems.
+While some players experience smooth performance with minimal issues, others face frequent bugs and design flaws that detract from the overall experience.
+Overall, the game's stability appears to be a significant concern for a large portion of the player base.

 • “It only costs a 5-10% CPU tax if you've done it right and runs great.”